Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 Did you know that the people of Turkey, Greece, Cyprus, and Russia also know Iranian baklava?
 Of course, this delicious traditional Persian sweet is also abundant in Kashan, Qazvin, Gilan, and Tabriz, although their shape and taste may differ slightly.

-These Persian sweets are made in lozenge, roll, and square shapes and are a staple of weddings, holidays, and special parties in these regions.
+Persian Baklava is made in lozenge, roll, and square shapes and is a staple of weddings, holidays, and special parties in these regions.

 The unique taste of this tasty souvenir is due to the extraordinary combination of rose water, wheat flour, pistachio powder, cardamom, and almond powder.